tahneeames/microarthropod/README.md

 R code available for full data in main
-Tab-delimited data and metadata files can be found in the all_data branch graphics can be found in the allData_figures branch
+Tab-delimited data and metadata files can be found in the all_data branch

+graphics can be found in the all_figures branch

 Preliminary data files and code can be found in the entsoc2020 branch